 Vanda Grubisic, DRI, Reno, NV; and M. Xiao

-The climatology of westerly wind events in Owens Valley in the lee of the southern Sierra Nevada is derived from the data recorded by the mesonet of sixteen automatic weather stations located in Owens Valley near Independence, CA, which was installed by the Desert Research Institute in preparation for the Sierra Rotors Project in 2004.
-This long-term network, which has been collecting 30-second data since the end of February 2004, was also an integral part of the ground-based instrumentation suite in the recently completed Terrain-induced Rotor Experiment (T-REX) in spring 2006.
-The focus of this study is on westerly wind events associated with the Sierra Nevada mountain lee waves for which a satellite-based climatology has been recently compiled.
+In this study we present preliminary results for the climatology of westerly wind events in Owens Valley in the lee of the southern Sierra Nevada.
+This climatology is derived from the data recorded by the mesonet of sixteen automatic weather stations located in Owens Valley near Independence, which was installed by DRI in preparation for the Sierra Rotors Project in 2004.
+This long-term network, which has been collecting 30-second data since the end of February 2004 was also an integral part of the ground-based instrumentation suite in the recently completed Terrain-induced Rotor Experiment (T-REX) in spring 2006.

 Previous paper Next paper

 Browse or search entire meeting